 Police custody processing can be distressing, especially for a person who has difficulties due to other vulnerabilities.
 If a person is deemed vulnerable, the police will request for an independent third party to attend and support their welfare.

-If you, or someone you know needs support during custody procedures when arrested, you can make a referral by ringing 01642 257 020.
-You do not need to have a diagnosed condition to access support, and police may make a referral if they suspect a vulnerability.
+If you, or someone you know needs support during custody procedures when arrested, you can make a referral by calling 01642 257 020.
+You don't need to have a diagnosed condition to access support, and police may make a referral if they suspect a vulnerability.

 What does an Appropriate Adult do?

 An Appropriate Adult is present for custody processes, to support the vulnerable person at a very difficult time.
 When a person with a vulnerability is arrested, an Appropriate Adult will be notified to attend the police station.
-This may be a family member, friend, social services, or a Mind volunteer.
+This may be a family member, friend, social services, or a volunteer from our team.

 The Appropriate Adult will assist the detained person with: